Skip to Content

 Notation

-• Hyperlinks appear in bold blue font, e.g., BayesiaLab User Guide.
+• Hyperlinks use descriptive link text, e.g., BayesiaLab User Guide.

-• Menu paths are shown using breadcrumb notation, with the > symbol as a breadcrumb separator, e.g., Menu > Learning > Supervised Learning > Markov Blanket.
+• Menu paths are shown with breadcrumb notation and code formatting, e.g., Main Menu > Learning > Supervised Learning > Markov Blanket.

-• Inline code formatting (e.g., Ctrl+S) is used to denote menu items, commands, user interface labels, or keyboard shortcuts.
+• Inline code formatting (e.g., Ctrl+S) is used for exact menu items, commands, interface labels, and keyboard shortcuts.